Inflation in Australia

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The business confidence index produced by National Australia Bank (NAB) rose to plus 4.0 points in July from June’s 2.2 points.
+The business confidence index produced by National Australia Bank (NAB) dropped to minus 0.3 points in September, from plus 1.1 points in August.

-Nominal retail sales in June rose a healthy 0.4% over the previous month in seasonally-adjusted terms, accelerating from May’s subdued 0.1% uptick.
+Nominal retail sales in August rose a healthy 0.4% over the previous month in seasonally-adjusted terms, following July’s flat reading.